mkhludnev/langchain-localai/README.md

 This project provides Langchain [integration package](https://python.langchain.com/docs/contributing/how_to/integrations/) for [LocalAI embeddings](https://localai.io/features/embeddings/).

-It's descendant of Langchain [community package](https://python.langchain.com/docs/integrations/text_embedding/localai/).
+It's a descendant of Langchain's [community package](https://python.langchain.com/docs/integrations/text_embedding/localai/).
-The main advantage is that it depends on OpenAI SDK v1 that provides faster bulk embeddings requests with LocalAI.
+The main advantage is that it depends on OpenAI SDK v1 and provides faster bulk embedding requests to LocalAI server.

 ### Installation